What Are Search Terms?

-The search terms report can also show you the queries that aren’t as relevant to your campaign goals, making it easier to expand your negative keywords list and prevent your ads from being shown to people with less relevant search intent.
+The search terms report can also show you the queries that aren’t as relevant to your ppc campaign goals, making it easier to expand your negative keyword list and prevent your ads from being shown to people with less relevant search intent.

 - Search term or search query is the combination of words typed into a search bar by search engine users to find specific information online.

 - Search intent or user intent is the actual motivation behind opening google.com in the first place.
 If “pizza delivery” is the search term, then getting food is the search intent.

 - While sometimes used interchangeably, keywords and search terms are not the same thing.
 Keyword is an exact word or phrase used by digital marketers to have better control over the reach of their ads or content.